Hefziben/new-store-app/README.md

 # new-store-app
-an store front-end build with Ionic angularn npm install
+an store front-end build with Ionic angular
+--npm install